-Outlook regarding language handling
+Outlook regarding language handling (future OJP Versions)

 As of the current version of OJP (V1.0) providing multiple text fields for the use of different languages within the request or response is not supported.
 However, starting with version 1.1 of the standard sending multiple text elements within the context of the response is allowed, as this is a necessary feature for multilingual regions/countries.
-This leads to the situation where different versions of the standard may interpret responses differently.
-Regarding languages it therefore suggested to fix the order of the returned language elements (as described above in section 4.2.2.1 and 4.2.2.3) as well as using a language tag.
 An example of such a response is given below.

 <LocationName> <Text xml:lang="de">Bern</ojp:Text> <Text xml:lang="fr">Berne</ojp:Text> <Text xml:lang="it">Berna</ojp:Text> <-- ... --> </LocationName>

-It is assumed that V1 will only process the first element and disregard the other text-elements.8
+For further information regarding the usage of future OJP versions see section 8 of this document.

 Error Handling and Messages

-The error states when operating OJP services are signified by error codes, which can be transferred into the ErrorMessage structure.
+The error states when operating OJP services are signalized by error codes, which can be transferred into the ErrorMessage structure.
 ErrorMessage can occur multiple times in most places and therefore also describe a frequently occurring, multi-layered error situation.
 In ErrorMessage, error codes can occur that [1]:

 Are inherited from the SIRI services (see [1] section 8.3.5),